 For additional information about weather modification activities, see:

-- "Critical Issues in Weather Modification Research," by the National Research Council and the Committee on the Status and Future Directions in U.S Weather Modification Research and Operations Exit
+- "Critical Issues in Weather Modification Research," by the National Research Council and the Committee on the Status and Future Directions in U.S Weather Modification Research and Operations (create a free account to download the PDF) Exit

 - North American Interstate Weather Modification Council (NAIWMC) Exit